 What you will do instead is to remove the battery from your laptop and then connect it to the external charger.
 Next, plug the external battery charger into a mains outlet and wait until your laptop battery is fully charged.
 You can then put your battery back into your laptop and use it normally.

 4. Use a Power Bank to Charge Your Laptop

 These days there are many different power bank options available.
 A power bank is a device that has its own batteries, and you can use it to charge laptops, smartphones, tablets, and other devices that have a rechargeable battery.

-In order to use a power bank, you will need a type C USB port on your laptop which will accept the power in.
-It is a good idea to fully charge your power bank in your home or office before you go out with your laptop.
+To use a power bank, you will need a type C USB port on your laptop which will accept the power in.
+It is a good idea to fully charge your power bank in your home or office before going out with your laptop.